A solo show: theatre / music / movement / storytelling / ginger... (3 min read)

 Growing Into My Beard synopsis?

 'Growing Into My Beard' is one ginger's personal quest to obtain TRUE LOVE --the kind that can ALWAYS be found in the movies starring Drew Barrymore (love you drew)...
-By way of original songs, dramatically told personal anecdotes and justified farcical movement, Bay (that's MUAHA!) weaves together a tale of love that is romantically nostalgic, deeply personal and above all HOPEFUL.
+By way of original songs, dramatically told personal anecdotes and justified farcical movement, Bay weaves together a coming-of-age tale that is romantically nostalgic, profoundly authentic and above all HOPEFUL.

 "Bryan's performance is open and vulnerable... and fosters a strong sense of community between performer and audience."